pqrs-org/Karabiner-Elements/docs/DEVELOPMENT.md

 -   Send the event via virtual hid keyboard.
 -   macOS update the caps lock LED of virtual hid keyboard.
 -   Virtual hid keyboard sends the LED updated event.
--   karabiner_observer receives the LED updated event and tells it karabiner_grabber.
+-   karabiner_grabber observes events from the virtual hid keyboard.
--   karabiner_grabber makes `event::type::caps_lock_state_changed` event and processes it.
+    When an event {usage_page::leds, usage::led::caps_lock} is detected, karabiner_grabber generates an `event::type::caps_lock_state_changed` and adds it to the queue.
 -   The state of `modifier_flag_manager` is changed by `event::type::caps_lock_state_changed`.

 ### modifier state holders